 Ingredients

 To make this twice-cooked sticky pork belly you will, of course, need some pork belly rashers.
-Try and get nice thick meaty rashers, you don’t want thin rashers that are not much thicker than bacon.
-The ones you are looking for are nice thick slices of pork belly, which are sometimes called Chinese pork belly ribs in the supermarkets.
+Try and get nice thick meaty rashers, you don't want thin rashers that are not much thicker than bacon.
+The ones you are looking for are nice thick slices of pork belly, sometimes called Chinese pork belly ribs in the supermarkets.

 For the sticky glaze you will need all the usual Asian flavours –